smartcontractkit/foundry-chainlink-toolkit/README.md

       ```
       curl -L https://foundry.paradigm.xyz | bash
       ```
       This will download foundryup.
-Then install Foundry by running:
+Restart your terminal session, then install Foundry by running:
       ```
       foundryup
       ```